ashutoshmjain/gita/src/how.md

 ## Clean internet

-Part of the mission [^mission] is to contribute my bit to clean up the internet.
 Just the way oceans are filled up with plastics, the internet is infected with countless cookies and trackers.
 Some of them useful for the functions of websites - but most to profile the users - to serve them pesky ads.
-As a perversion, many of such tools have turned the internet into a surveillance apparatus.
+Many of such tools have turned the internet into a surveillance apparatus.

 An immune response is the rise of so-called freedom tech - privacy tools - VPNs, ad-blockers, and scramblers etc.  These tools are not only complicated, they make internet slow.
 My goal is to provide a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free - without the reader having to use privacy crutches.
-That said - a website is very limited in its scope.
-You still need to take care of your device and the internet gateways.

 A publisher may infest webpages - sometimes unknowingly - because the "plug and play" code such as Google Analytics are easy to install.
 They however breach the sacred trust between a reader and publisher.
 A good reading experience is not only a readers' right, it is also a good design choice - it makes pages load faster.